abhilash1910/GraphAttentionNetworks/README.md

 The [GraphAttenionBase.py](https://github.com/abhilash1910/GraphAttentionNetworks/blob/master/GraphAttentionNetworks/GraphAttentionBase.py) implements the core GAT Multihead algorithm with both concatenation and aggregation variation.
 The returned output is of dimensions -> [batch size, number of nodes, labels]

+For GCN embeddings please refer to the repository:[GCN](https://github.com/abhilash1910/SpectralEmbeddings)

 ## Contributing